CumulusNetworks/docs/content/cumulus-linux-57/Layer-3/Address-Resolution-Protocol-ARP.md

 {{< /tab >}}
 {{< /tabs >}}

-If you are running two interfaces in the same broadcast domain (typically seen when using {{<link url="Virtual-Router-Redundancy-VRR" text="VRR">}}, which creates a `-v0` interface in the same broadcast domain), set `/proc/sys/net/ipv4/conf/<INTERFACE>/medium_id` to *2* on both the interface and the -v0 interface so that both interfaces do not respond with proxy ARP replies.
+If you are running two interfaces in the same broadcast domain (typically seen when using {{<link url="Virtual-Router-Redundancy-VRR" text="VRR">}}, which creates a `-v0` interface in the same broadcast domain), set `/proc/sys/net/ipv4/conf/<INTERFACE>/medium_id` to *2* on both the base SVI interface and the -v0 interface so that only one of the two interfaces replies when getting an ARP request.
+This prevents the v0 interface from proxy replying on behalf of the SVI (and the SVI from proxy replying on behalf of the v0 interface).
+You can only prevent duplicate replies when the ARP request is for the SVI or the v0 interface directly.

 {{< tabs "TabID174 ">}}
 {{< tab "NVUE Commands ">}}